 - Is the program confidential?

 - Yes.
 Information provided by grant applicants will be treated as confidential and shared only with individuals directly involved in grant administration, processing and tax reporting.
 Grant applications will be reviewed anonymously and Review Committee members will not be given the individual name associated with any grant application.

 - How is the program funded?

 - The EHP began as a pilot with a grant from the University of Michigan Credit Union and matching funds from donations of faculty and staff.The program is currently supported with a generous donation from TCF Bank.
 Other donors include individual faculty and staff members, MHealthy Active U teams and the University of Michigan Trades Union.
-Development and administration of the program is a collaboration between university units, specifically, FASAP, UMHS EA, University Human Resource and the Office of University Development.
-General Fund dollars and restricted University funds are never used to provide Emergency Hardship Fund grants.
+Development and administration of the program is a collaboration between university units, specifically, FASAP, UMHS EAP, University Human Resources and the Office of University Development.
+General Fund dollars and restricted university funds are never used to provide Emergency Hardship Fund grants.

 - How can I contribute?

 Follow the prompts to configure your gift if you would like to contribute via payroll deduction.